jaimehsu/jaimehsu.github.io/Research.md

 **Peer-Reviewed Articles**

+In Press
+Mernitz, S., **Jaime Hsu** and Amanda Pollitt.
+“Timing to a First Union During Transition to Adulthood.” *Demography*

 2023
 Mernitz, S., **Jaime Hsu** and Meg Bishop.
 “Timing to a First Relationship among Youth: Variability by Sexual Orientations.” *Journal of Social and Personal Relationships*